browserengineering/book/book/accessibility.md

 ```

 Note that the color of the outline depends on whether or not dark mode
-is on, to try to ensure high contrast.
+is on, to ensure high contrast.

 So now we have an outline drawn.
 But we additionally want to speak
 what the user is hovering over.
 To do that we'll need another flag,